Suspect in custody after 1 killed, 2 injured in northeast Edmonton

 Police asked people in the area of Hermitage Road and Henry Avenue NW to shelter in place while they investigated.

-Edmonton Catholic Schools locked the exterior doors of their schools until around 5:30 p.m., impacting dismissal at St. Nicholas Catholic Junior High School, St. Elizabeth Seton Catholic Junior High School, Anne Fitzgerald Catholic Elementary School, and St. Maria Goretti Catholic Elementary School.
+Edmonton Catholic Schools locked the exterior doors of its schools from 4 p.m. until around 5:30 p.m., impacting dismissal at St. Nicholas Catholic Junior High School, St. Elizabeth Seton Catholic Junior High School, Anne Fitzgerald Catholic Elementary School, and St. Maria Goretti Catholic Elementary School.
 Around 6:30 p.m., the Edmonton Catholic School Board confirmed that the alert had been lifted and students and their families had been reunited.

 Edmonton Public Schools also locked exterior doors at Homesteader, Belmont, Sifton, and Overlanders schools.
 Dismissal at those schools was also delayed until 5:30 p.m., when all four schools began dismissing students with the help of police.